 The litigation surge has also upended the insurance industry for retirement plans.
 See Hardening Fiduciary Liability Market.
 The risks of litigation have pushed fiduciary insurers "to raise insurance premiums, increase policyholder deductibles, and restrict exposure with reduced insurance limits."
-Excessive Fee Litigation 4.
+Excessive Fee Litigation 4; see also Spike Scrambles Insurance Market (discussing the "sea change" in the market for fiduciary insurance); Fiduciary Insurance Hikes.
 Plans are now at risk of not being able to "find[] adequate and affordable fiduciary coverage because of the excessive fee litigation."
-Id.; see also Chambers, ERISA Litigation in Defined Contribution Plans 1 (fiduciary insurers may
+Excessive Fee Litigation 4; see also Chambers, ERISA Litigation in Defined Contribution Plans 1 (fiduciary insurers may "increasingly move to reduce coverage limits, materially increase retention, or perhaps even cancel coverage").
+Indeed, some insurers now require plans to disclose "any inquiries from" specific law firms-including Capozzi

-"increasingly move to reduce coverage limits, materially increase retention, or perhaps even cancel coverage").
-Indeed, some insurers now require plans to disclose "any inquiries from" specific law firms-including Capozzi Adler PC-"regarding any topic whatsoever," and whether they know of "any 'online/social media solicitation of [their] employees to contact a law firm about their defined contribution plan fees or investments.'"
+Adler PC-"regarding any topic whatsoever," and whether they know of "any 'online/social media solicitation of [their] employees to contact a law firm about their defined contribution plan fees or investments.'"
 Nevin E. Adams, Insurance Renewal Contains Excessive Fee Questionnaire, National Association of Plan Advisors (Mar.
-9, 2020), <https://bit.ly/347vZFY>.
+9, 2020), <https://bit.ly/347vZFY>; see also Fiduciary Insurance Hikes (noting the trend of insurers asking "potential and existing clients about any contact with law firms active in ERISA litigation").
+These questionnaires also probe whether plans have specific features that have been the subject of recent litigation, compounding the pressure on sponsors to narrow the choices available to plan participants.
+See Fiduciary Insurance Hikes.

-These changes harm plan participants.
 If employers need to absorb the cost of higher insurance premiums and higher deductibles, then many employers will inevitably have to offer less generous plans-reducing their employer contributions, declining to cover administrative fees and costs when they otherwise would voluntarily elect to do so, and reducing the services available to employees.
 And while large employers may have some capacity to absorb some of these costs, many smaller employers in particular do not.
 If smaller plan sponsors "cannot purchase adequate fiduciary liability insurance to protect their plan fiduciaries, the next step is to stop offering retirement plans to their employees."
 Excessive Fee Litigation 4.
 Moreover, these costs do not even account for the risk of uninsured attorneys' fees and settlements.
 While some portion of the settlement proceeds is returned to plan beneficiaries (after deducting hefty administrative fees), the portion of the settlement that goes to attorneys' fees is not, nor are the funds that the plan sponsor must itself spend on attorneys' fees.
 Thus, these suits impose significant costs on plan sponsors-and, by extension, plan participants and beneficiaries-without producing concomitant benefit.